 Longer, generic surveys often include questions that do not pertain to every student, which could bias results.
 Micro-surveys however, can be directed to the right students, at the right time, via mobile.
 For example, if an institution wanted to know how effective students are finding a tutoring session, they could arrange a one-question survey to appear on a student’s phone once they have checked out of the session.
 By making sure that only students who have actually attended a tutoring session are answering this survey, admins can feel confident that the data they are collecting is accurate.

-With the OOHLALA platform, these micro-survey questions can be customized to each individual purpose, and can be easily changed by administrators.
+With the Ready Education Platform, these micro-survey questions can be customized to each individual purpose, and can be easily changed by administrators.
 By changing the micro-surveys regularly, institutions can gather true insights from their students with limited effort, all in real time.
 For example, if an institution recently developed a Student Leadership Center and wanted to determine student feedback, they could send out a micro survey asking "How did you find the new Leadership Center?" (shown below).